 The only exception is citizens of Australia, who do not need to obtain travel authorization or an embassy visa in advance and are deemed to hold resident status in New Zealand upon arrival, under the Trans-Tasman travel arrangement.

-Foreign citizens not eligible for the online travel authority need a visa for New Zealand, from an embassy or consulate.
+Foreign citizens not eligible for the NZeTA need a visa for New Zealand, from an embassy or consulate.

 The same is true for any travelers who wish to visit New Zealand for periods of stay or purposes other than those permitted with an eTA.
 They must apply for one of the relevant types of visa for New Zealand from a NZ embassy or consulate.